-Though Senegal is a stable democracy, it continues to face governance challenges related to increasing citizen expectations for responsive security and justice, particularly in the face of growing violent extremism in the region.
+Challenges: Though Senegal is a stable democracy, it continues to face governance challenges related to increasing citizen expectations for responsive security and justice, particularly in the face of growing violent extremism in the region.
 Strong political will and citizen engagement have created a window of opportunity for Senegal to focus on reinforcing good governance, stability, and its role as regional leader.

 scenario-based training, skills competitions, and regional dialogues with delegates from Burkina Faso, Mali, Mauritania, Morocco, Niger, and Senegal.
-This event catalyzed regional sharing among the countries related to prison reform, including the creation of a regional network that it is used to share best practices in managing prisons.
+This event catalyzed regional prison reform information sharing, including the creation of a regional network that is used to share best practices in managing prisons.

 - The deployment of a Department of Justice Regional Legal Advisor in Senegal has greatly increased visibility into the needs of justice sector reform, particularly alternatives to pre-trial detention.
 This interaction has led to a variety of activities and a regular dialogue with senior justice officials to explore solutions.